zarusz/SlimMessageBus/docs/provider_kafka.md

 ```

 The file `cloudkarafka_2020-12.ca` has to be set to `Copy to Output Directory` as `Copy always`.

-### Deployment

-The `librdkafka` distribution for Windows requires [Visual C++ Redistributable for 2013](https://www.microsoft.com/en-US/download/details.aspx?id=40784) installed on the server.
-More information can be found [here](https://www.microsoft.com/en-US/download/details.aspx?id=40784).

 ### Selecting message partition for topic producer